6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Introduction

 \subsection{Requirements and Challenges of 6G Channel Research}

-The radio channel channel is the transmission medium between a transmitter (Tx) and receiver (Rx).
+The radio channel is the transmission medium between a transmitter (Tx) and receiver (Rx).
 It plays a crucial role in determining the ultimate performance limit of mobile communications systems \cite{Molisch2012,3-2,THz_Ref_3}.
-As shown in Fig. \ref{fig_1-2}, 6G communication systems will incorporate various novel technological components \cite{TRENDS,3-2,secIIall1,3-3,secIIall2,secIIall3,secIIall4,UXzp,secIIall5}, such as the extension of the frequency band to terahertz (THz) \cite{secIITHz1,2022THzSurveyHC,THz_Ref_61,MIMO1-1-0,THz_Ref_3,secIITHz2}, the extension of the antenna array to the extreme MIMO (E-MIMO) \cite{3-1,secIIall5,EMIMOch1_2023Dai, EMIMOch1_2021Decarli}, the integration of sensing into the communication system (i.e. ISAC) \cite{ISAC8,secIIISAC1,ISAC_sensing}, the introduction of a programmable wireless environment by using reconfigurable intelligent surface (RIS) \cite{secIIRIS1,secIIRIS2,RIS722}, and the extension of coverage to space-air-ground integrated network (SAGIN) \cite{SAGIN2022Cui,SAGIN_1,SAGIN_2}.
-Each of these may result in distinct requirements and characteristics for the wireless channel, as summarized below.
+As shown in Fig.~\ref{fig_1-2}, 6G communication systems will incorporate various novel technological components \cite{TRENDS,3-2,secIIall1,3-3,secIIall2,secIIall3,secIIall4,UXzp,secIIall5}, such as the integration of sensing into the communication system (i.e., ISAC) \cite{ISAC8,secIIISAC1,ISAC_sensing}, the extension of antenna arrays to extremely large-scale multiple-input multiple output (XL-MIMO) \cite{3-1,secIIall5,MIMO1-23, EMIMOch1_2021Decarli}, the extension of the frequency band to new mid-band (6--24 GHz) and terahertz (THz) ranges \cite{secIITHz1,2022THzSurveyHC,THz_Ref_61,MIMO1-1-0,THz_Ref_3,secIITHz2}, the introduction of a programmable wireless environment by using reconfigurable intelligent surfaces (RISs) \cite{secIIRIS1,secIIRIS2,RIS722}, and the extension of coverage to space-air-ground integrated networks (SAGINs) \cite{SAGIN2022Cui,SAGIN_1,SAGIN_2}.
+Each of these may result in distinct requirements and characteristics, as summarized below.